daltskin/SmartThingsNet/docs/LocationsApi.md

 <a name="updatelocation"></a>
 # **UpdateLocation**
-> Location UpdateLocation (string authorization, string locationId, UpdateLocationRequest updateLocationRequest)
+> Location UpdateLocation (string locationId, UpdateLocationRequest updateLocationRequest)

 Update a Location.